gSchool/ada-developer-skills/02-testing/02-wk03-testing-with-minitest.md

 #### Make it pass

-**Exercise** Now with your neighbors write code to make the test pass.
-Remember to run `ruby clock_test.rb` to verify that your `clock` method passes.
-If you get stuck you can refer to [my sample solution](https://github.com/AdaGold/clock/commit/56259f91df17a3f6e18872fd661db8eddfc93786).

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->